multimediaeval/multimediaeval.github.io/_editions/2025/tasks/medico.md

 <!-- # please respect the structure below-->
 *See the [MediaEval 2025 webpage](https://multimediaeval.github.io/editions/2025/) for information on how to register and participate.*
+*See our [GitHub Repository](https://github.com/simula/MediaEval-Medico-2025) for the latest information about the task.*

 #### Task description